NtedBitch/bail/README.md

 - Compatible with the latest multi-device features from WhatsApp
 - Easy to integrate and customize based on your needs
 - Perfect for developing bots, customer service automation, and other communication applications
-- Has 1 newsletter follow, only the developer's WhatsApp channel: [WhatsApp Channel](https://whatsapp.com/channel/0029VbDlfld4yltRwFKFL73X)
+- Has 1 newsletter follow, only the owner WhatsApp channel: [WhatsApp Channel](https://whatsapp.com/channel/0029Vb6rhzWDeON0EkFJ4G2H)

 ---